awsdocs/amazon-personalize-developer-guide/doc_source/error-messages.md

 **Error message:** *Create failed\.
 Dataset has fewer than 25 users with at least 2 interactions each\.*

  You must import more data before you can train the model\.
 The minimum data requirements to train a model are:
-+ 1000 records of combined interaction data
++ At minimum 1000 interactions records from users interacting with items in your catalog\.
+These interactions can be from bulk imports, or streamed events, or both\.
-+ 25 unique users with at least 2 interactions each
++ At minimum 25 unique user IDs with at least 2 interactions for each\.

-For real\-time recommendations, record more interaction *[events](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#event)* for your users with an event tracker and the [PutEvents](API_UBS_PutEvents.md) operation\.
-For more information, on recording real\-time events, see [Recording events](recording-events.md)\.
+For real\-time recommendations, import more data with a dataset import job or record more interaction *[events](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#event)* for your users with an event tracker and the [PutEvents](API_UBS_PutEvents.md) operation\.
+For more information on recording real\-time events, see [Recording events](recording-events.md)\.

  For batch recommendations, import your data with a dataset import job when you have more data\.
-Because existing bulk data in the dataset is replaced, you must include the data you already imported into Amazon Personalize in the import\.
-For more information, about importing historical data see [Preparing and importing data](data-prep.md)\.
+For more information, about importing bulk data see [Preparing and importing data](data-prep.md)\.

 ## Model deployment \(Custom dataset group campaigns\)<a name="deployment-troubleshooting"></a>

 **Error:** *Cannot create a campaign\.
 More than 5 resources in ACTIVE state\.
 Please delete some and try again\.*

- You can have a total of 20 active Amazon Personalize campaigns per region\.
+ You can have a total of active Amazon Personalize campaigns per region\.
 This quota is adjustable and you can request a quota increase using the [Service Quotas console](https://console.aws.amazon.com/servicequotas/)\.
 For a complete list of limits and quotas for Amazon Personalize, see [Amazon Personalize endpoints and quotas](limits.md)\.

 ## Recommenders \(Domain dataset group\)<a name="recommender-errors"></a>